hawser86/tdd-practice/src/bowling-game/README.md

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

 ## Requirements
-Write a class `Game` that has two methods
+Write two methods:

-- `void roll(int)` is called each time the player rolls a ball.
+- one is called each time the player rolls a ball.
 The argument is the number of pins knocked down.
-- `int score()` returns the total score for that game.
+- the other returns the total score for that game.

 ## Source
 [Kata-Log](https://kata-log.rocks/bowling-game-kata)